aristaiberia/automation101/day2_api/example4_python/README.md

 CVP version is 2020.1.0
 ```

 `cvprac_cvpinfo.py` is as well an example of calling CVP API with a very similar result as `cvpinfo.py`.
 However there is an important difference between the two.
 It is that `cvprac_cvpinfo.py` does use [cvprac](https://github.com/aristanetworks/cvprac) RESTful API client for CVP.
-In working with APIs is common that API wrapers offer a level of abstraction so it is easier to make the calls "abstracting" the details (ie, note that unlike `cvpinfo.py` no API URLs appear in `cvprac_cvpinfo.py`)
+Working with APIs is common that API wrappers offer a level of abstraction so it is easier to make the calls "abstracting" the details (ie, note that unlike `cvpinfo.py` no API URLs appear in `cvprac_cvpinfo.py`)

 ```
 # ./cvprac_cvpinfo.py